allan-bonadio/content/files/en-us/web/api/selection/setbaseandextent/index.md

   - : The number of child nodes from the start of the focus node that should be included in the selection.
     So for example, if the value is 0 the whole node is excluded.
     If the value is 1, the first child node is included.
     And so on.
+    If the offset is 4, the end is between nodes 3 and 4.

     If `focusNode` is a {{domxref("Text")}} node, the offset refers to the number of characters from the start of the {{domxref("Node.textContent")}} that should be included in the selection.